caiomolinaro/caiomolinaro/README.md

 :alien: AWS

-:pizza: I really like games and anime and I'm interested in learning some game development too
+:pizza: I like games and anime and I'm interested in learning some game development too

 If you want to talk, send me an email: cmolinaro19@gmail.com :email: